grumpyjames/birding-almanac/blog/sheppey-new-year/sheppey-new-year.md

 We're at Elmley for 0905, freshly furnished with sufficient food supplies to get us through the day.
 We are car three to enter, and I am excited.

-If you've not been to Elmley, it's worth having a look at [their website](https://www.elmleynaturereserve.co .uk/the-reserve-information) before you go.
-One of the best bits of advice is as follows:
+If you've not been to Elmley, it's worth having a look at [their website](https://www.elmleynaturereserve.co.uk/the-reserve-information) before you go.
+A previous version of their website advised as follows:

 <blockquote class="blockquote text-center">
 There is a two mile track to the reserve.
 You will find that your car makes a comfortable hide and there is fantastic wildlife to be seen on either side of the track.